byVusi/mywebsite/README.md

 ### 2. Open the project

-Simply open `index.html` in your browser:
+Open `index.html` in your browser:

 ```bash
 cd your-repo-name